jtdLab/dart_counter/README.md

 // 9. add chache to infrastructure layer
 // 10. add logging to whole app
 // 11. fix all TODOs
-// 12. update to flutter 2.5 + fix bugs related to that
-// 13. update all dependencies + fix bugs related to that
 // 14. write tests and optimize software structure for best testability

 // Join game and accept invitation are 2 different client side actions that have both to be send